surifirstpin/biplus_documentation/docs/DataRun.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f9a2efaca57be8f52d3ff9d6c02291f6be8b2b70/images/calculate%20_expression.png)

-- **Run** the report after deriving the calculation all the values based on calculation is

-> the retrieved data based on mathematical calculation appears in green colour as shown in below image,
+- **Run** the report after deriving the calculation all the values based on calculation is shown up in green colour as shown in below image,

 >
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/394d53042fd86efdc7a2f16a79e69b6434c9260f/images/calcu+result.png)